-The choice of an international school’s curriculum – American curriculum vs IB – is understandably a big one as it will determine the higher education opportunities available to a learner.
-In Singapore, the International Community School (Singapore) is one of three schools that offer the American curriculum.
+The choice of American curriculum vs IB curriculum in Singapore is understandably a big one as it will determine the higher education opportunities available to a learner.
+In Singapore, the International Community School (Singapore) (ICS) is one of three schools that offer the American curriculum.
 Although it’s based on American Common Core State Standards for English language, arts, mathematics, history, geography and Next Generation Science Standards for science, the American curriculum actually provides educators with more creative freedom to tailor the academic activities based on the student’s needs.
+ICS students consistently score above global averages in AP exams to secure top university acceptances.

 To provide a better understanding of the American curriculum are DARRYL HARDING, the Principal of Middle and High School at ICS, and ERIC LAUG, the Academic Counselor of ICS.
 These two educators have taught the American curriculum extensively and Darryl also has roles in accreditation and training at the International Baccalaureate.
 Here are their insights.